5 Reasons To Study With Us

 Here are our top 5 reasons to choose the Birmingham City School of Fashion and Textiles for your undergraduate degree.

 You will work with award-winning academics and practitioners who have a wealth of industry experience.
 The jobs you want – they have done!
 They will share their extensive knowledge and specialist research, helping you towards your ambitions in the fashion and textiles industry.
 Staff experience includes Sainsburys, Debenhams, Arcadia Group, River Island as well as an array of PR and marketing agencies.
 Many have high-level academic credentials such as doctorates and post-graduate degrees.

 2. Industry-standard facilities

-Based in the Parkside Building (City Centre Campus) you’ll have access to state-of-the-art studios, workshops and rooms that are resourced with industry-specific machinery for all aspects of fashion and textiles production.
-The combination of workshop practise, exploring digital technology and traditional craft skills will enable you to develop a personal and professionally relevant portfolio.
+Based in the Parkside Building (City Centre Campus) you will have access to state-of-the-art studios, workshops and rooms that are resourced with machinery and technology for all aspects of fashion and textiles production.
+The combination of digital and traditional skills and practice will enable you to develop a professionally relevant portfolio.

 Book your Open Day place

 Discover what BCU and Birmingham City Centre has to offer!

 3. Career success and industry links

 Our graduates are employed across the globe, working with brands such as Alexander McQueen, Liberty, Adidas, Arcadia Group, Dulux, boohoo, Ikea and ASOS.
 Some become award-winning fashion and textile designers, major fashion house buyers and entrepreneurs in the fashion business industry.
 We have excellent links with national and international brands such as Burberry, Selfridges, John Lewis, Adidas, George Asda and River Island.
 As part of your second year you will have the opportunity to carry out an industry placement to gain valuable experience and networking skills.